michael2012z/BitBible/markdown/Etheridge/files/1Pet.md

 12. For the eyes of the Lord are upon the righteous, And his ears, to hear them; And the face of the Lord is against the wicked.

-13. And who (is he) who will do you evil if you be emulous of goodPlural. (actions)?
+13. And who (is he) who will do you evil if you be emulous of good

 14. And (yet) if you suffer for the sake of righteousness, you are happy.
 And you will not fear them who would make you afraid, nor be shaken.